SurveyBods is a survey site that claims to pay you money for completing the surveys they offer.

 This way you can always decide which surveys you think are worth your time and which ones are not.

-The prizes will vary though, so don’t expect any one specific prize for every draw.
-Usually, the prizes will reward points or gift cards.
+The prizes will vary though, so don’t expect any specific prize for every draw.
+Usually, the prizes will reward points or gift cards but the will announce the exact reward when they announce the prize draw.

 Normally, you will be able to earn entries for the prize draw as a reward from surveys being offered.